stefaniuk/link-capture-browser-extension/docs/prd.md

 - timestamp of capture
 - schema version

-Required when HTML capture is blocked:
+Required when HTML capture is blocked and the page URL is available:

 - URL
 - page title, if available